Chris-moreton12/MyRecipes/README.md

 - Role-Based Access Control: Ensures secure access with session management, limiting recipe modifications to authenticated users.
 - Responsive & Accessible Design: Built with a mobile-first approach, ensuring seamless navigation on all devices with a clean and modern UI.

+**Key Features:**
+- The purpose of this project is to create a site where users can store their own recipes and edit them as they wish. this allows users to keep up to date recipe examples and access them with ease.
+- The purpose of the user for this website is so that they can have their own recipes stored and access them with ease.

 ## UX

 When designing a CRUD-based application, a recipe management system offers a compelling and user-centric experience.
 It allows users to efficiently create, view, edit, and delete their own recipes in a structured, easy-to-navigate environment.
 The key UX challenge lies in creating a seamless flow for users to interact with their recipe collection, whether they are adding new recipes, searching through them, or modifying existing entries.